brunoreyes/Group-Giphy-Saga-Project-/README.md

 [x] - Query the `Giphy API Search Endpoint` with the given search string FROM THE SERVER.
 [x] - Display the results on the DOM.

-[] - Allow a user to Favorite any of the result images.
+[X] - Allow a user to Favorite any of the result images.
 You'll need to think about what information to save to your own database.
 Generally you only store the minimum needed to show this image again on the Favorites view.

 ### Favorites View (Amir & Robert)

 [x] - Allow a user to see all of the Giphy images they have Favorited.
 The actual images need to appear on the DOM.
 [x] - Allow a user to set a category for a favorite image.

 [x] - Each favorite image can only have 1 category at a time.
 [x] - The category needs to be one of the categories in the database.

 ## Existing Routes